 - Music analysis

-The BLS expected employment for postsecondary teachers of art, drama and music to increase between 2014 and 2024, at a rate of 11%.
-As of May 2015, the BLS reported a median salary of $65,340 for music, art and drama professors.
+The BLS expected employment for postsecondary teachers of art, drama and music to increase between 2018 and 2028, at a faster than average rate of 8%.
+As of May 2018, the BLS reported a median salary of $69,960 for music, art and drama professors.

 Music theorists can use their talents to teach elementary or secondary music classes.
 The BLS stated that music teachers at this level typically need only a bachelor's degree, although more formal education can lead to higher pay and improved job competitiveness.
 The BLS also reported that elementary, middle and high school teachers in public schools need valid state licensure appropriate to the grade level being taught.
 Private schools may also require such licensure.